exmatex/CoEVP/logger/README.md

 * How much of a hassle is it going to be to set up a Python environment?
 * What is the correct balance between key length and number of values per key?
 * Will caching be necessary when the runs get big?
+* Timers need to be mapped to a keyword so many can run at once.
+* Do we need to ensure thread safety?